 Gender identity is the term used to talk about a person’s own sense of being a man, a woman, or another gender.
 Only you can know and understand your own gender and can make choices on how to share this with others.

-Transgender people feel that the gender they were born , or assigned at birth, does not fit them.
-Transgender people include people born female who identify as male (female-to-male/FTM) and people born male who identify as female (MTF).
-It also includes people who identify as ‘genderqueer’ or gender neutral and/or gender free- people who may not not identify as either male or female.
+If someone is transgender this means that the gender they were assigned at birth does not fit them.
+Transgender people include people born with a vulva who know themselves as male, people born with a penis and testes who know themselves as female, and non-binary people who identify as ‘genderqueer’ or gender neutral and/or gender free (people who do not identify as either male or female).

 Being transgender is as normal as being human.
 Most cultures have stories of transgender people in their histories.
 Just like today, there are stories of celebrating transgender identities but also stories of discrimination.
 If you haven’t heard of transgender people in history before, this could be a form of discrimination today.
 Many cultures who have come into contact with the West have erased their 2SLGBTQ+ identities from history.

 If someone is not transgender they are what is called cisgender.
 Cisgender means that the gender you were assigned at birth fits and feels fine to you.
 If you have never questioned your gender or, questioned your gender and felt satisfied with what the doctors and your family have always told you – then you may be cisgender.